| Join Forums Leaving HP/HPE Benefits Healthplans Stock Pension Discounts Contacts HP Way Map of this site | |

 box 1e is incorrect."... or "You received a Form 1099-B (or substitute

 statement) and the type of gain (or loss) shown in box 2 is incorrect" 3.
-How to correct your broker's records to include lot-by-lot cost basis data.
+Some brokers let you correct the records to include lot-by-lot cost basis data.
 You can then specify which lots of stock to sell -- the more profitable shares or the less-profitable ones.
 (In addition to not having to file the special form.)

 For example, here's Fidelity's discussion: "